Introduction

 I looked around the room.
 We had rushed back so we could be here for our guests.
 The bar, officially 'The Mayo Rooftop Lounge,' was about 3,200 square feet and L-shaped.
 It had folding glass doors that opened onto a roof deck, providing an additional 2,500 square feet of space in good weather.
 The doors were folded back, and some people were at the tables and chairs outside, while others looked out over the city.
 One group even took turns using a telescope mounted there to examine the city.

 I started to play softly enough not to draw anyone's attention my way.
 Mom disappeared for a bit to fix her makeup.
 When she returned she was carrying a big wrapped present that she set on the table designated for them.
 I let my eyes close as I sank into the music, letting it wash over me and keeping me in the moment.
 There was no moment but the note being played.
-Each note a singular moment, always in the now.
+Each note a singular moment, always in the Now.
+I found it nearly as calming as Tai Chi.

 When I opened my eyes, Jennifer Parz, my lawyer, was standing there.
 "Congratulations, John.
 I'm sorry I didn't get a chance to say hello at the graduation."